There are four COVID-19 vaccines either approved or authorized for emergency use by the FDA.

 SARS-CoV-2 is the virus that causes COVID-19.
 The vaccines increase the body’s immune response by making antibodies.
 These antibodies block the SARS-CoV-2 virus from injecting itself into human cells, thereby preventing it from reproducing and making you sick.

 The authorized vaccines still offer significant protection against SARS-CoV-2, the virus that causes COVID-19.
 However, there are a several SARS-CoV-2 variants that scientists are actively tracking.
-These include four variants of concern actively circulating in the United States for which there is evidence of increased transmissibility and increased disease severity.
+These include two variants of concern circulating in the United States for which there is evidence of either increased transmissibility and increased disease severity.
 In some cases, antibodies developed from previous infection or vaccination are less able to neutralize these variants and prevent infection.